Skip to main content

-This feature is not available on Free or Starter plans.
+This feature is not available for Free or Starter plans.
 Want this and other premium features?
 Update your plan here.

-The MCP styleguide setting has no effect on the zeroheight Figma Make connector.
-Once connected, Figma Make can access all styleguides and pages in your zeroheight account.
+Note: The remote MCP styleguide toggle has no effect on the zeroheight Figma Make partner connector.
+Once connected, Figma Make can access all styleguides in your zeroheight account.

-The zeroheight Figma Make partner connector can only be used by people who actively maintain the design system in zeroheight.
-To use the partner connector you must have access to a zeroheight account on the Enterprise plan and have an Editor or Admin seat.
+The zeroheight Figma Make partner connector can only be used by users who have access to a zeroheight account on the Enterprise plan and have an Editor or Admin seat.

 To add the zeroheight connector, click the + icon in Figma Make, choose Connectors then Manage.